Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 where $$\sigma$$ is the volatility and $$\Delta t$$ is the time step.

-Applying our parameters, we get
+Applying our parameters, we get:

 $$
 u = e^{0.3\sqrt{0.08333}} = 1.0905\\
 d = 1/1.0905 = 0.9170\\
 $$

+## Building a Tree of Stock Prices

 To get the stock price at the next time step we compute both $$S_0 \cdot u$$ and $$S_0 \cdot d$$.